-Michele Lamprakos holds a joint appointment in the Historic Preservation and Architecture Programs.
-Trained as an architect and an historian, she is interested in the historical layers of buildings and cities.
-Her geographical focus is the Middle East and the Mediterranean world.
-Professor Lamprakos began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
+Trained as an architect and architectural/urban historian, Dr. Lamprakos is interested in the layers of buildings and cities.
+Her research focuses on the modern/early modern Middle East and Mediterranean world.
+She began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
 Through this work she developed a deep interest in material culture and the role it can play in transforming people's lives.
-This led her to the study of architecture and later, urban history and conservation.
+This led her to the study of architecture and later, urban history and critical heritage studies.

-Professor Lamprakos’ career has combined teaching, research, and practice in architecture and preservation.
-Publications include Building a World Heritage City (Ashgate, 2015), a study of conservation and building practice in Sana’a, Yemen.
-She has co-organized two international symposia: “Heritage and the Arab Spring” (Freer Gallery of Art, February 2014); and "Conserving the City: Critical History and Urban Conservation” (University of Pennsylvania, April 2012).
-The proceedings of the latter were published in a special issue of Change over Time (University of Pennsylvania Press, April 2014), with Professor Lamprakos as guest editor.
+Dr. Lamprakos’ career has combined teaching, research, and practice in architecture and preservation.
+She is author of the book Building a World Heritage City (Ashgate, 2015) – a study of urban history, heritage, and building practice in Sanaa, Yemen – and other scholarly publications (see her academia.edu web page, linked below).
+Dr. Lamprakos has co-organized two international symposia: “Heritage and the Arab Spring” (Freer Gallery of Art, February 2014); and "Conserving the City: Critical History and Urban Conservation” (University of Pennsylvania, April 2012).
+The proceedings of the latter were published in a special issue of Change over Time (University of Pennsylvania Press, April 2014), with Dr. Lamprakos as guest editor.
 Her current research on the Great Mosque of Cordoba looks at the changing fabric and meaning of the building through the centuries: as Catholic cathedral, historic monument, and symbol of the Islamic past in Spain.